nest/nest-simulator/doc/getting_help.rst

 The NEST documentation has grown tremendously over the years.
 The following material exists:

+For NEST users:
 * `Read the Docs <https://nest-simulator.readthedocs.io/en/stable/>`_: This is the user documentation of NEST.
 Besides providing a reference, it contains various NEST tutorials and guides.
 Please make sure you select the documentation version appropriate for your NEST version (as determined by ``nest.version()`` in Python).
 The "latest" version on Read the Docs mirrors the latest version on GitHub.
+* An in-program documentation that can be accessed by ``nest.helpindex()`` or ``nest.help("term")`` in Python.
+This documentation describes SLI, a programming language used to interact with the NEST kernel, as well as NEST models.
+Beware: There are naming collisions between SLI and PyNEST - for example, ``nest.help("GetStatus")`` returns the documentation of the SLI command, not the PyNEST function.

+For NEST developers:
-* `Doxygen <https://www.doxygen.nl/index.html>`_: This is the developer documentation of NEST.
-It can be built according to
-  :doc:`these instructions <documentation_workflow/developer_documentation_workflow>`.
-As
-  the reference files of the help generator documentation are also compiled from Doxygen comments, it contains most of the help generator content as well.
+* `Doxygen <https://www.doxygen.nl/index.html>`_-based developer documentation, which can be built according to :doc:`these instructions <documentation_workflow/developer_documentation_workflow>`.
+As the reference files of the ``help_generator`` documentation are also compiled from Doxygen comments, it contains most of the ``help_generator`` content as well.
 Of course, you should develop for NEST based on the latest development version.
-* `Help generator <https://www.nest-simulator.org/helpindex/>`_: This homegrown tool buils legacy user user documentation that you can access by calling ``nest.helpindex()`` or ``nest.help("term")`` in Python.
-For the latest stable version of NEST, you can also find it `online <https://www.nest-simulator.org/helpindex/>`_.
-This documentation describes SLI, a programming language used to interact with the NEST kernel.
 * `Developer Space <https://nest.github.io/nest-simulator/>`_: This is a developer manual, explaining the development infrastructure and workflow of NEST.